1. Meeting State Standards

 4. Student Expectations

 All students are expected to measure up to the academic rigors and behavioral policies of NMBCS.
 Students are held accountable of their actions in the class room, on the field in athletics, and in their daily lives.
 All students must abide by the NMBCS student handbook and are responsible for knowing and understanding all the rules, policies, and procedures that are contained thereof (e.g. respecting authority, following the dress code, completing assignment, etc…).
-Outside of the handbook, there are also individual classroom policies that students are expected to abide by.
-These are at the discretion of the teacher and may consist of, but are not limited to, how to enter the class room, how to turn in work, assignments to complete at the beginning and ending of the class, etc… Students are also responsible for their own work.
+Outside of the handbook, there are also individual classroom policies that students are expected to follow.
+These are at the discretion of the teacher and may consist of, but are not limited to, how to enter the class room, how to turn in work, assignments to complete at the beginning and ending of the class, etc… Students are also responsible for their own work, actions, and expressions.
 Teachers will give schedules, assignments, and syllabi at the beginning of a course (elementary will differ).

 6. College Acceptance